Home > How to Tips

 Can't copy from Mac to an external hard drive, what to do?

-If your Mac can't copy to an external drive, you can troubleshoot the problem with the solutions in this part.
+If your Mac can't copy to an external drive or you cannot edit an external hard drive on your Mac, you can troubleshoot the problem with the solutions in this part.

-Here are workarounds if you can't copy from Mac to an external hard drive:
+The workarounds if you are unable to copy files from Mac to an external hard drive:

 1. Check the disk connections